Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

 \subsubsection{Results}

 Table \ref{resultsmc2} presents the results.
-We consider four estimators; one in which the room is specified as the peer group (`Room'), one in which the floor is specified as the peer group (`Floor'), one in which the researcher knows whether the group is the room or the floor (`Known') and one in which the group is unknown but Assumption \ref{ass3} is assumed to hold (`Uncertain').
+We compare four models; one in which the specified group is the room (`R'), one in which the specified group is the floor (`F'), one in which the researcher knows whether the group is the room or the floor (`K') and one in which the group is unknown (`U').
+All are estimated by NLS.
+Models (R) and (F) are miss-specified because have $0<\psi<1$ in all designs.
+The other models are correctly specified but use information and assumptions in different ways.
+Model (K) is the full information benchmark with which we compare model (U).

 For brevity, the discussion focuses on the contextual effects only specifications.
-Specifying the group to be the room leads to downwards bias of $\delta$.
+Specifying the group to be the room (model (R)) leads to downwards bias of $\delta$.
 The bias and RMSE grow as $\psi$ decreases.
 This is because the proportion of incorrectly specified groups grows as $\psi$ decreases.
-For the same reason the RMSE from specifying the group to be the dorm decreases as $\rho$ decreases.
-The results suggest that the estimator based on specifying the floor is unbiased.
+For the same reason the RMSE from specifying the group to be the floor (model (F)) increases as $\psi$ increases.

+The results suggest that the estimator of model (F) is unbiased even when $\psi>0$.
 This is coincidental.
-It just so happens that in this design the three sources of bias (the terms $t_1,t_2$ and $t_3$ discussed in Section \ref{msg}) offset one another.
-To demonstrate this, Table \ref{resultsmc3} modifies the design by setting $\alpha_{g_0}\overset{i.i.d.}{\sim}\mathcal{N}(n_{g_0}^-1\sum_{j:j\in g_0}x_j,\sigma^2)$ instead of $\alpha_{g_0}\overset{i.i.d.}{\sim}\mathcal{N}(1,\sigma^2)$.
-This has no impact on the estimators Room, Known and Uncertain because all are based on room fixed effects.\footnote{For these estimators the results are numerically identical to results reported in Table \ref{resultsmc2} because identical seeds were used to draw the data for each replication.} However it introduces substantial bias for the Floor estimator which is based on floor fixed effects.
+It just so happens that in this design the three sources of bias (the terms $a,b$ and $c$ discussed in Example 1 in Section \ref{msg}) offset one another.
+To demonstrate this, Table \ref{resultsmc3} modifies the design by instead setting $\alpha_{g_0(i)}\overset{i.i.d.}{\sim}\mathcal{N}(n_{g_0}^-1\sum_{j:g_0(j)=g_0(i)}x_j,\sigma^2)$.
+This has no impact on the estimators of models (R), (K) and (U) because all are based on room fixed effects.\footnote{For these estimators the results are numerically identical to results reported in Table \ref{resultsmc2} because identical seeds were used to draw the data for each replication.} However, it introduces substantial bias for the estimator of model (F), which uses floor fixed effects.